dzeiocom/hyperions/README.md

-    data-output="template location|body|this{location} inner|outer|append" <-- Will fill the template, and display it in the location (inner,outer define if it replace or is a child) data-output="run:action" <-- will run with param0 being the HTMLElement & param1 being the data in JSON data-output="hyp:query" <-- Will run another Hyperion element by the query
+    data-output="template location|body|this{location} inner|outer|append" <-- Will fill the template, and display it in the location (inner,outer define if it replace or is a child) data-output="run:action" <-- will run with param0 being the HTMLElement & param1 being the data in JSON data-output="hyp:query" <-- Will run another Hyperions element by the query
 ></button>
 ```